pyralog/pyralog/ADVANCED_FEATURES.md

 ### From: Databend, Snowflake, ClickHouse

-**What it is**: High-performance data ingestion capabilities for loading data from various sources and formats into DLog.
+**What it is**: High-performance data ingestion capabilities for loading data from various sources and formats into Pyralog.

-**Why critical for DLog:**
+**Why critical for Pyralog:**
 - Logs come in many formats (JSON, CSV, syslog, Parquet)
 - Need to ingest from S3, local files, Kafka, databases
 - Schema inference reduces manual configuration